johnoct/utility-belt/README.md

 # utility-belt

-A list of tools - inspired by Batman's utility belt.
+A list of tools and best practices for myself. - inspired by Batman's utility belt.

+## Personal Preferences

+### Python
+*Config and Frameworks for Python*

+* [black](https://github.com/psf/black) - The uncompromising Python code formatter

 ## Tools